• Home

 To store muffins: Before storing, make sure you allow the muffins to cool completely on a wire rack.
 Transfer the muffins to an airtight container lined with a sheet of paper towel.
 Arrange the cooled muffins in a single layer and cover the top with another sheet of paper towel before sealing the container with a tight-fitting lid.
 Pro-tip: The paper towels will absorb the excess moisture from the muffins and allow them to stay fresher for longer.

-Can you freeze chocolate chip muffins?
+Can I freeze a chocolate chip muffin?

-These muffins freeze beautifully, making them the perfect treat to have on hand for rainy days or easy breakfasts on the go!
+This double chocolate muffin recipe freezes beautifully, making them the perfect treat to have on hand for rainy days or easy breakfasts on the go!

 To freeze muffins: Allow the muffins to cool completely on a wire rack before wrapping them individually in plastic wrap.
 Transfer the wrapped muffins to a freezer-safe resealable bag and store in the freezer for up to 2 months.